DomizianoScarcelli/voicefork/README.md

 # Voicefork

-The final project for the Cloud Computing Course A.Y.
-2022/2023 at the University of Rome la Sapienza.
+Final project for the master's degree in Computer Science course "Cloud Computing" at the University of Rome "La Sapienza" (A.Y.
+2022-2023).

 The project is a [TheFork](https://www.thefork.it/) mobile app clone whose backend is implemented using a microservices structure.